doddatpivotal/tkg-lab-e2e-adaptation/docs/01-environment-config.md

     namespace: tbs-project-petclinic
 tbs:
   harborRepository: harbor.stormsend.tkg-vsphere-lab.winterfell.live/tbs/build-service  # where you want tbs images to be placed
+  harborUser: robot$tbs # set this to the harbor user account you want tbs to use to update build service images.
+Recommend creating a robot account, but could be admin account
+  harborPassword: REDACTED # User account associated to the above account
 commonSecrets:
   harborDomain: harbor.stormsend.tkg-vsphere-lab.winterfell.live
   harborUser: REDACTED # Recommend creating a robot account in the harbor project you are pushing petclinic images too